 As part of the Company's growth strategy, it intends to pursue new strategic alliances.
 The Company considers and engages in strategic transactions from time to time and may be evaluating alliances or joint ventures at any time.
 The Company competes with other analytic solution providers for these opportunities.
 The Company cannot be assured that it will be able to effect these transactions on commercially reasonable terms or at all.
-If the Company enters into these transactions, it also cannot be sure that it will realize the benefits it anticipates.
+If the Company enters into these transactions, there is also no assurance that it will realize the benefits it anticipates.